-Mikaela Whitman is a partner in Pasich LLP’s New York office and a member of the firm’s insurance recovery practice.
-Mikaela was formerly an insurance recovery partner at Liner LLP and a managing associate in the insurance recovery group at Dickstein Shapiro LLP.
-Her practice focuses on the representation of insureds in all phases of insurance coverage recovery, from pre-suit negotiations through alternative dispute resolution and litigation.
+Mikaela’s practice focuses on the representation of insureds in all phases of insurance recovery, from pre-suit negotiations through alternative dispute resolution and litigation.
 She also advises insureds on their insurance programs and provides counsel on risk management strategy.

-To complement her insurance recovery work in the sports and entertainment industries, Mikaela is the Director of Business Affairs for Blue Élan Records.
-At Blue Élan she handles artist and third-party contract negotiations, financial planning/strategy and general business concerns for the record label.
-She also coordinates the management of artists on the east coast.
+Complementing her insurance recovery work in the sports and entertainment industries, Mikaela is the Director of Business and Legal Affairs for Blue Élan Records.
+At Blue Élan she handles artist and third-party contract negotiations, financial planning/strategy, east coast artist management and general business concerns.

 RECENT PUBLICATIONS AND SPEAKING ENGAGEMENTS